cjsmeele/CNSParser/README.md

 to deduce it from the default value, or sets it to 'choice' when a `{+ choice +}` line was found (see below).

+Additionally, the following attributes can be used on parameters as well as sections:

 #### hidden

-This valueless attribute can be used to define parameters that should not be included in an interface.
+This valueless attribute can be used to define parameters or sections that should not be included in an interface.

-Additionally, the following attributes can be used on parameters as well as sections:

 #### multi-index